Coffee shops around the world have a few specific things in common; they’re cozy, inviting, and a hub of social activity.

 Walking down the street, one thing you're bound to notice is how many people are on their phones.
 I'm certainly guilty of this as well.
 I even start to panic when my phone is at less than 10% battery when I'm not close to a charger.

-When drafting up your café design, one way to keep your tech-savvy customers in your location is to include USB outlets.
+Another to keep your tech-savvy customers happy when dining in at your cafe is to include USB outlets.
 Having a few USB ready outlets in your location can encourage patrons to stick around longer while they charge their phones (and maybe get another cup of coffee while they're at it).
 Many of these outlets are inexpensive and easy to install, giving you a low-cost way to make your coffee shop a little more tech friendly.

 What Are Your Coffee Shop Interior Design Tips?